-- Use physical punishment. - Use the threat of physical punishment. - Exclude of a child or other cruelty. - Refuse meals or dessert if lunch/tea not eaten. - Use any form of bullying or psychological punishment. - Withhold from a child anything they require to meet their physical or emotional needs. - Create accidents or incidents with children or adults in order to hurt, injure, punish or harm a child or children.
+- Use physical punishment. - Use the threat of physical punishment. - Exclude of a child or other cruelty. - Refuse meals or dessert if lunch/tea not eaten. - Use any form of bullying or psychological punishment. - Withhold from a child anything they require to meet their physical or emotional needs. - Create accidents or incidents with children or adults in order to hurt, injure, punish or - harm a child or children.

-Illegal drugs and alcohol:
+Illegal drugs, alcohol cigarettes e cigarettes or vapes:

-- Be under the influence of alcohol or drunk whilst at work, this includes parent's evenings or any other function which involves parents. - Possess or misuse, or be under the influence of any illegal drugs whilst on Nursery premises and/or on duty.
+- Be under the influence of alcohol or drunk whilst at work, this includes parent's evenings or any other function which involves parents. - Possess or misuse, or be under the influence of any illegal drugs whilst on Nursery premises and/or on duty. - Attend work with a hangover. - Smell of cigarettes, e cigarettes or vaping on their breath, uniform or hair. - Smoke in the vicinity of the nursery or the car park. - Smoke, vape or use e cigarettes in a place visible to parents and the local community. - Have their uniform visible when smoking cigarettes, vaping or e cigarettes.